Mandi Shivaratri Fair: History

 Mandi town, where the festival is held, was ruled by Raja Ajbar Sen who was considered the first great ruler of Mandi State in the sixteenth century, since he not only combined the hereditary regions but also added to it by conquering new areas.
 Apart from his palace, he built the temple of Bhootnath (temple for Shiva) at the centre of the Mandi town, which is one of the two focal temples of the festival.

-In the theocratic state that evolved during this period, worship of Shiva and related goddesses was dominant.
-However, the theocratic nature of the state received special emphasis when, during Raja Suraj Sen’s reign, Vishnu worship also became integral to the State.
+In the theocratic state that evolved during this period, worship of Lord Shiva and related Goddesses was dominant.
+However, the theocratic nature of the state received special emphasis when, during Raja Suraj Sen’s reign, Lord Vishnu worship also became integral to the State.
 Raja Suraj Sen (1664 to 1679), who did not have an heir, built the temple known as "Madhav Rai temple", dedicated to a form of Lord Vishnu, as protector of Mandi.
-An elegant silver image of Radha and Krishna was made by his goldsmith Bhima, in the year 1705, which was named "Madho Rai" and deified, and ordained as the King of the State of Mandi thereafter.
+An elegant silver image of Radha and Lord Krishna was made by his goldsmith Bhima, in the year 1705, which was named "Madho Rai" and deified, and ordained as the King of the State of Mandi thereafter.
 Since then the rulers served the state as servants of Madho Rai and custodians of the State.
 Suraj Sen’s successors have also held the deity of the temple in great reverence.
-This god is represented with precedence over all other gods on various religious occasions.
-The theocratic nature of the people of the state is amply reflected during the popular "Mandi Shivratri Fair", which is held every year with great fanfare.
+This God is represented with precedence over all other gods on various religious occasions.
+The theocratic nature of the people of the state is amply reflected during the popular "Mandi Maha Shivaratri Fair", which is held every year with great fanfare.

-However, the specific observance of this festival as a fair, starting with Shivaratri, is linked to its ruler Ishwari Sen. Ishawri Sen was held a prisoner for 12 years after he lost his kingdom in the war waged by Sansar Chand of Kangra, in 1792.
+However, the specific observance of this festival as a fair, starting with Shivaratri, is linked to its ruler Ishwari Sen. Ishawri Sen was held a prisoner for 12 years after he lost his kingdom in the war waged by Sansar Chand of Punjab, in 1792.
 He was released by the Gurkha invaders who had invaded the Kangra and Mandi states.
 Afterwards, the Gurkhas' restored the Mandi state to Ishwari Sen. He was given a reception on the occasion of his return to Mandi, his state capital.
-On this occasion, the King invited all hill deities of the Kingdom and held a grand celebration, and this day happened to be the Shivratri festival day.
+On this occasion, the King invited all hill deities of the Kingdom and held a grand celebration, and this day happened to be the Maha Shivratri festival day.
 Since then the practice of holding the Mandi fair during Shivaratri has been observed every year at Mandi.
 In recent years, modernity has also set in with Bollywood artists performing at the fair at Paddal in the celebrations in the evenings.